Updated January 2023

 Pro: Workplace Health and Safety Professionals are In Demand

-Occupational health and safety (OHS) is a huge priority for businesses—now more than ever.
-In response to Covid-19, new safety policies are being put in place in every industry around the world.
+Occupational health and safety (OHS) is a huge priority for businesses in the wake of the pandemic.
+New safety policies are being put in place in every industry around the world.

 This makes now an excellent time to begin a career in workplace health and safety.